 What is Open Source and Closed Source?

-Open source software makes the code available to everyone.
-Anyone can view, edit, or improve it.
-But you don’t need to change the code to use open source software.
+Open source software shares its source code with everyone.
+Anyone can view, improve, or adapt it.
+However, you don’t need to modify the code to use it.

 - LibreOffice instead of Microsoft Office